numi-hq/open-design/README.md

 Open source software doesn't get enough design love.

-There are many possible reasons for this: project maintainers are usually not designers; they're spread too thin to go out and recruit designers to contribute; designers are underrepresented in OSS because they may not it to be as accessible and as approachable as engineers do.
+There are many possible reasons for this: project maintainers are usually not designers; they're spread too thin to go out and recruit designers to contribute; designers are underrepresented in OSS because it's as accessible and as approachable as it is for engineers.

 Whatever the cause, one thing is for sure: OSS deserves more design.
 NUMI is in a privleged position to be able to both recognize this gap and help fill it.
 We're a guild of designers on a mission to level up the design of every startup and software project.
 We've built so much of our tech on the backs of OSS giants^, that we want to give back to the community in the form of design contributions.